Medical supplies flow into India as COVID-19 deaths near 200,000

 India, with a population of about 1.3 billion, has a tally of 17.64 million infections, but experts believe it runs much higher.

-Vaccine demand has outpaced supply, partly because of a shortage of raw materials and a fire at a facility making the AstraZeneca shot.
+Vaccine demand has outstripped supply, partly because of a shortage of raw materials and a fire at a facility making the AstraZeneca shot.

-Supply uncertainty could force the western state of Maharashtra to postpone the inoculation of those aged between 18 and 45, a government official said.
-India had planned to allow vaccination for all adults from May.
+Supply uncertainty could force western Maharashtra to postpone inoculations for people aged between 18 and 45, a government official said.
+India had planned to free up vaccination for all adults from May.

 India is negotiating with the United States, which has said it will share 60 million doses of AstraZeneca’s COVID-19 vaccine with other countries.

-“Major lobbying is on...to secure as much as possible,” a senior official participating in the talks told Reuters, adding that Modi had been assured of priority for India.
+“Major lobbying is on ... to secure as much as possible,” said a senior official participating in the talks, adding that Modi had been assured of priority for India.

 Reporting by Anuron Kumar Mitra in Bengaluru, Rupam Jain and Shilpa Jamkhandikar in Mumbai, Amlan Chakraborty and Sanjeev Miglani in Delhi, Saurabh Sharma in Lucknow; additional reporting by Rajendra Jadhav in Satara and Sumit Khanna in Ahmedabad; Writing by Himani Sarkar; Editing by Clarence Fernandez